The U.S. Chamber's Plan to Help Americans

 America has the most open economy and society in the world.
 Most Americans appreciate the benefits of engagement, but some question this openness, wondering whether the unfettered flow of goods, services, investment, people, and ideas helps or hurts the average family.
 While some are hurt — and should be helped — the facts will show that the overwhelming majority of Americans derive great benefits from international engagement.

-Total trade is now equivalent to more than a quarter of the nation’s gross domestic product.
+Total trade is now equivalent to nearly one-third of the nation’s gross domestic product.
 One in three factory jobs depends on exports, and one in three acres on American farms is planted for hungry consumers overseas.
 Ninety-seven percent of America’s exporters are small businesses, not large, multinational corporations.

 Imports help Americans too.
 They mean lower prices for American families as they try to stretch their budgets — and for companies seeking raw materials and other inputs.
 Access to imports boosts the purchasing power of the average American household by about $10,000 annually.

 Foreign companies have long invested in the U.S. marketplace because our markets are safe and profitable.
-Foreign companies directly employ more than five million Americans and millions more indirectly.
+Foreign companies directly and indirectly employ more than 21 million Americans, representing 12% of total U.S. employment.

 U.S. investment overseas benefits Americans as well.
-Overseas affiliates of U.S. companies have racked up annual sales of nearly $5 trillion in recent years.
+Overseas affiliates of U.S. companies have racked up annual sales of more than $6 trillion in recent years.
 Above and beyond exports, these sales generate profits and create jobs back home.

 The benefits of international engagement extend far beyond the movement of goods, services, and people.
 Global engagement has also improved the state of the world, promoting peaceful exchange and lifting hundreds of millions of people out of poverty through more open markets and trade-generated growth.